Boyhood

 and the Fouke men on their annual deer hunts in the Ozarks.
 I

-naturally emulated Russell's closeness to nature and to the country
+naturally emulated Russell's intimacy with nature and the country

 people.
 I was especially susceptible to his sharply accurate,